gitkraken/vscode-gitlens/walkthroughs/welcome/welcome-in-trial-expired-eligible.md

 Access features that accelerate PR reviews, provide actionable code visuals, and streamline collaboration to supercharge Git and VS Code.
 There are workflows in the walkthrough that utilize Pro features designed to further increase developer productivity for professional developers and teams.

-[Get started with GitLens Pro](command:gitlens.walkthrough.plus.signUp) by creating for an account to receive 14 days free.
-No Credit Card Required.
+[Get started with GitLens Pro](command:gitlens.walkthrough.plus.signUp) free for 14 days — no credit card required.